xtineskim/gateway-api/geps/gep-3139/index.md

     // `GRPCRoute` will cause a timeout if a client request is taking longer than 10 seconds
     // to complete.
     //
-    // This timeout is intended to cover as close to the whole request-response transaction
+    // ThiSs timeout is intended to cover as close to the whole request-response transaction
     // as possible although an implementation MAY choose to start the timeout after the entire
     // request stream has been received instead of immediately after the transaction is
     // initiated by the client.